scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 The core idea that I understand from the minus five mindset is that in-order to do anything substancially big in life, try to plan ahead and save up for those times.
 Because you don't want to enter the war zone unarmed.

+## Measure them

+Picked up this mental model from Vinod Khosla.
+Been using this for a few weeks now and I feel good about it.

+I am linking the awesome talk below from where I learnt this.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/HZcXup7p5-8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The talk ends where he discusses about work-life balance.
+He firmly believes that it is achievable but we just have to be disciplined about it.
+Vinod Khosla seem to schedule his time into 15 minutes slots and even give appointments.
+Early on he had 20 main categories and each 15 minute time slot can belong to one of those categories.
+One of the important categories for him was "having dinner with family/kids" and he started by setting an impossible goal of 25 times per month and eventually achieved it in an year.

+The key part is he had to do the tracking - measure how he spent his time in-order to make time.

+So, if you are having this problem of "not finding enough time", start by measuring them.
+Once you measure how you spend time, it is way simpler to identify the fluff and be very self-aware about how you are spending time.

+Bonus: I personally use 1 hour slots, as that is easy to track and gives me more focus by avoiding context switching often.